Litchfield National Park

 - Check that your vehicle is not transporting pests like weeds and Cane Toads.

 Shady spots for picnicking are available at Florence Falls, Tabletop Swamp, Greenant Creek, Wangi Falls and Walker Creek.
-A kiosk is located at Wangi Falls.
+The Wangi Falls Cafe is located at the Wangi Falls Centre.

 Litchfield boasts many improvements to enhance your viewing pleasure.
 There are walkways and information centres at each major point of interest throughout the park.
 A Ranger Station is located at Batchelor and Walker Creek.
 Most areas have an Emergency Call Device, toilet facilities and disabled access.
 Refer to map for these locations.